-Despite all the negativity and myths surrounding network marketing, it is a viable, affordable way to start a business from home.
-Unfortunately, for reasons I don’t completely understand, people who get involved in network marketing make mistakes they probably wouldn’t make if they were starting a business from scratch.
+Despite the negativity and myths surrounding network marketing, it's a viable, affordable way to start a business from home.
+Unfortunately, people who get involved in network marketing often make mistakes they probably wouldn’t make if they were starting a business from scratch.

 Choosing Hype Over Common Sense

-Especially the idea of easy money.
-Yes, you want to make money, but your choice of business shouldn’t be based solely on money.
-I’m convinced the high failure rate in network marketing is due to people who get excited about the potential income and don’t analyze the business or whether they’re a good fit for it.
+It's true that making money is important, but professional choices shouldn’t be based exclusively on money.
+The high failure rate in network marketing is partially due to people who get excited about the potential income without analyzing the business or whether they’d be a good fit for selling a specific product.

-Instead of worrying about the list of 100 or striking up a conversation for the purpose of selling to the guy standing behind you in the grocery checkout, I suggest you determine who wants what you’ve got and market to them.
-It’s easier, less time consuming, and less likely to alienate friends and family.
+Instead of worrying about a list of 100 associates, or striking up a sales pitch with the guy standing in line at the grocery checkout line, network marketers should determine who wants what they're selling and go after them.
+It’s easier, less time consuming, and won't alienate friends and family.

 Not Following Up

-For example, after the presentation, if the person isn’t ready, make an appointment to call back in a few days.
-If they’re not interested, ask if you can add them to your email list (be sure to send helpful information and tips, not just “join me” emails).
+After pitching the product or service, if a prospect still isn’t ready to join, it's wise to make an appointment to call them back in a few days.
+If they’re still not interested, follow up again and ask if they will join a personalized email list that will include helpful information and tips, not just sales emails.

-However, if people are adamant that they aren’t interested, let it go.
-They may come around once they see your success or maybe they never will.
-But you don’t want to hurt your relationships by constantly trying to recruit people who aren’t interested.
+When people are adamant that they aren’t interested, a reasonable person will let it go.
+They may come around once they've seen the brand elsewhere, or perhaps they never will.
+In either case, successful network marketers don’t want to hurt their reputation and other relationships by overbearingly trying to recruit people who aren’t interested.